containers/buildah/docs/buildah-push.md

 If one or both values are not supplied, a command line prompt will appear and the value can be entered.
 The password is entered without echo.

+**--digestfile** *Digestfile*

+After copying the image, write the digest of the resulting image to the file.

 **--disable-compression, -D**

 Don't compress copies of filesystem layers which will be pushed.